Gabriel-Favareto/Python-code-to-obtain-Strain-Stress-curve-and-properties/README.md

 ## Use

-To use this project, there are a few things to clarify before using the code to have a smooth experience.
+To use this project, there are a few things to clarify before using it and having a smooth experience.

 1) The text file that the code was based is the output from the Universal Testing Machine from my University, UTFPR-Londrina, therefore, be careful with the format of the text file that will be read by the code.
 The functions 'getData' and 'readParameters' may be altered depending on